hyperjumptech/monika/docs/src/pages/guides/probes.md

 ## Probe Response Anatomy

-Below is the default response when Probe has successfully requested the URL:
+The default shape of a response when Monika has successfully fetched a request is as the following.

 ```json
 {